RETURN TO WORKSHOP LIST

 All of my courses are basic to the arts.
 They apply to any media, and any non-smelly media is welcome in the classes.
 Acrylic painters should bring alcohol (91%) and/or Windex to class.

-With small groups (10 -12 people), it is possible to have one on one time with the instructor in a two-day workshop.
+With small groups (10 -12 people), it is possible to have one on one time with the instructor in a three-day workshop.
 In these 15 minute intervals I can review recent work or answer questions.
 Students have told me that these conferences are an extremely important part of my workshops.

-For more information, contact me at susan@tregay.com.
+For more information, contact me at susan@tregay.com or call 828 693-0553.